 There is a wide range of tour operators offering tailor-made travel around Scotland, from weekend city breaks to extended tours through the country.
 Browse our listings to find tour companies and guides that can help you make the most of your time in Scotland, including some specialising in the LGBT market.

-In February 2014 Scotland became the 17th country in the world to legalise same-sex marriage, with its first ceremonies expected to take place in early 2015.
-If you’re thinking about getting married in Scotland, find more information on the official website of the Scottish Government.
+Scotland became the 17th country in the world to legalise same-sex marriage in February 2014, and has offered civil partnerships since 2005.
+If you’re thinking about getting married or having a civil partnership in Scotland, find more information on the official website of the Scottish Government.

 The Equality Network aims to promote and improve the rights of LGBT people in Scotland and abroad.
 Visit their website to find out more about their work, including information on LGBT travel to Scotland.